lsst-dm/dmtn-011/index.rst

 Test Setup A:
 ^^^^^^^^^^^^
+The original Great3Sims default configuration produced a test of 2 million galaxies (see Setup B).
+In some of our early tests, the subfields were smaller (1024 galaxies) and of constant shear angle.
+The shear angle was then varied by creating a large number of subfield with different shear angles.

+The absolute value of the applied shear was varied in 6 steps from .0001 to .05.

+These tests varied in size, from as few as 128 subfields to as many as 2048.

+Test Setup B:
+^^^^^^^^^^^^
 This galaxy sample was the same as that used for the control branch of the Great3sims tests.
 The Great3sims "control/ground/constantâ" branch creates images for 200 subfields, each with a constant shear and shear angle.
 There are 10000 galaxies in each subfield.

 This setup has 2 million galaxies, and is basically a single sample which was used for all of our comparisons.
 However, it is possible to modify this test for different Psf assumptions.
 One difference is in the seeing conditions (0.5, 0.7, and 0.9 arcseconds) and filter (f2 or f3) used by PhoSim.
 Another variation is to either hold the Psf constant over the entire focal plane, or allow it to vary according to atmosphere and telescope optics.

 One important modification to Great3Sims was to allow the point spread function for each galaxy to be sampled from our PhoSim Library described above.
 These Psf images were typically 67x67 pixels at the LSST plate scale.
 The fits image was given to GalSim using the InterpolatedImage input type.

-Test Setup B:
-^^^^^^^^^^^^
-In some of our early tests, we made the subfields smaller (1024 galaxies), but made the number of subfields larger (1024 subfields for each shear value).
-This was done in an attempt to sample the error in the absolute value of the shear.
-Some of these early tests were also larger (6 million or 12 million galaxies), which made our tests more sensitive, but possibly not realistic.

 Using GalSim:
 -------------------------